Questions about Your Program?

 The Graduate School of Arts and Sciences (GSAS) is a globally oriented environment.
 You will find students from more than 25 countries across the world.
 As you begin to research your graduate career and submit your application, we hope that you find this and other Brandeis websites helpful to you.
 In addition, please visit our list of Frequently Asked Questions that are specific to international students.

 International applicants whose native language is not English or who have not graduated from an English-speaking institution within an English-speaking country must submit results from the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or Pearson Test of English (PTE-Academic).
-Test scores should not be more than two years old.
+Test scores should be less than two years old.
 An applicant should submit the application within two years of the test date to ensure that the testing agency will still be able to send an official score report.

-The GSAS TOEFL school code is 3261.
-Students who have graduated from a university in the following English-speaking countries (Australia, Canada, Ireland, New Zealand, USA, and United Kingdom) are exempt from the TOEFL, IELTS or PTE requirement.
+Students who have graduated from a university in the following English-speaking countries (Australia, Canada (except Quebec), Ireland, New Zealand, South Africa, USA, and United Kingdom) are exempt from the TOEFL, IELTS or PTE requirement.
 Please note that applicants must have been full-time students for at least 2 academic years in one of the aforementioned countries.
 Students must submit a transcript that shows that they attended college/university in one of these countries within the past 5 years.
 Minimum scores for each exam are:

 - 600 (paper-based TOEFL)